willwhitney/reprieve/readme.md

 search.

 Arguments:
-- epsilon: (num) the tolerance specifying the maximum acceptable loss from running algorithm on dataset.
+- `epsilon`: (num) the tolerance specifying the maximum acceptable loss from running algorithm on dataset.
-- precision: (num) how tightly to bound eSC, in terms of upper_bound - lower_bound
+- `precision`: (num) how tightly to bound eSC, in terms of upper_bound - lower_bound
-- parallelism: (int) the number of experiments to run in each round of grid search.
+- `parallelism`: (int) the number of experiments to run in each round of grid search.
 Returns: an upper bound on the epsilon sample complexity